feddelegrand7/mini007/README.md

 #> ── user [43] ───────────────────────────────────────────────────────────────────
 #> Are polar bears dangerous for humans?
 #> ── assistant [22] ──────────────────────────────────────────────────────────────
-#> Yes, polar bears can be dangerous to humans as they are powerful predators and may attack if threatened or hungry.
+#> Yes, polar bears are dangerous to humans as they are powerful predators and can be aggressive when threatened or hungry.
 ```

 ### Managing Agent Conversation History